aashutoshrathi/labper/README.md

 - Make a `.env` file having same structure as `.env.sample`
 - Get your G_KEY and G_SKEY by creating a project on [Google Dev Console](http://console.developers.google.com/)
 - Add you client key to G_KEY and client secret key to G_SKEY.
-- Fill up the following entries in .env
+- Fill up the following entries in `.env`.

 ```bash
 EMAIL_HOST=smtp.gmail.com